-To invest in a Fund, you purchase units, in the case of the Trust Funds, or shares, in the case of the Corporate Fund, or fractions of units or shares, of the Fund from your dealer.
+To invest in a Fund, you purchase units or fractions of units of the Fund from your dealer.
 The price depends on the net asset value per security of the Fund at 4:00 p.m.
-Eastern Time, which is calculated as stated under subheading "Valuation of Portfolio Securities - Valuation of Portfolio Securities".
+Eastern Time, which is calculated as stated under subheading "VALUATION OF PORTFOLIO SECURITIES".
 The Valuation Agent and Recordkeeper will process your purchase order the same day it receives your instructions if it is properly notified before 4:00 p.m.
 Eastern Time on a Valuation Date.
 If the Valuation Agent and Recordkeeper receive proper instructions at 4:00 p.m.
 Eastern Time or later, it will process your purchase on the next Valuation Date.
 When you submit money with a purchase order, any interest the money earns before it is invested in a Fund is credited to the Fund, not to you.
 The Valuation Agent and Recordkeeper does not issue certificates when you purchase securities of a Fund.
-For more information on the minimum initial investments required, see subheading "Purchases, Switches and Redemptions - Minimum Subscription".
+For more information on the minimum initial investments required, see subheading "PURCHASES, SWITCHES AND REDEMPTIONS - Minimum Investment".